thaidzuicui/OXFORD-DICTIONARY/README.md

 # Oxford Dictionary
-This project is a dictionary designed to help Vietnamese people learn English.
+- This project is a dictionary designed to help Vietnamese people learn English.
 It provides a user-friendly interface for searching English words and retrieving their definitions in Vietnamese.
+- Made by __Straw Hat__ Team.

 ## Features